Image Description

 Overview

-This course provides individuals an opportunity to develop the fundamental and basic cookery skills needed when working in kitchens through a blended delivery mode involving classroom style workshops held in a simulated kitchen, on-the-job learning experiences and online tutorials and assessment.
+The program is delivered at no cost to students providing individuals an opportunity to develop the fundamental and basic cookery skills needed when working in kitchens through a blended delivery mode involving classroom style workshops held in a simulated kitchen, on-the-job learning experiences and classroom tutorials and assessment.

-Throughout the course, participants will learn a range of food preparation and cookery skills to prepare food and menu items and will be exposed to routine and repetitive tasks whilst working under direct supervision.
+Throughout the course, participants will learn a range of food preparation and cookery skills to prepare, cook and serve a wide range of foods and will be exposed to routine and repetitive tasks whilst working under direct supervision.

 Who is this course for?